Dublin–Sligo railway line: Former services in dieselisation era

 There was a basic service pattern of 3 services a day, sometimes supplemented by an additional service from Dublin on Fridays and a very early morning service from Sligo on Monday mornings.
 The closure of many stations in 1963 enabled the service to be speeded up with over an hour reduction in journey time.

 Freight trains from Sligo stopped when the final trains carrying logs from Sligo ceased in December 2008.

 Dublin stations

 InterCity services now commence and terminate at Dublin Connolly.
 Originally Broadstone railway station was the terminus.
-In the intervening years Pearse Street (Westland Row) was the starting point.
+In the intervening years Pearse (Westland Row) was the starting point.

 Connections at Dublin Connolly

 The line is also used by rail passengers changing at Dublin Connolly onto the DART to Dún Laoghaire or Bray for example or travelling to Dublin Port for the Irish Ferries or Stena Line to Holyhead and then by train along the North Wales Coast Line to London Euston and other destinations in England and Wales.

 Dublin Port can be reached by walking beside the tram lines around the corner from Amiens Street into Store Street or by Luas one stop to Busáras where Dublin Bus operates route 53 to the Ferry Terminal or to take a taxi.

-Passengers can change at Dublin Connolly for the Belfast–Dublin railway line for the Enterprise to Northern Ireland.
+Passengers can change at Dublin Connolly for the Belfast–Dublin railway line for the Enterprise to east Ulster.